-- to make loans after sound and thorough credit analysis; - · to properly document all loans; - to eliminate loans from the portfolio that are under-priced, high risk or difficult and costly to administer; - to seek good relationships with the customer; - · to avoid undue concentrations of loans; and - to keep non-accrual loans to a minimum by aggressive collection policies.
+- to make loans after sound and thorough credit analysis; - · to properly document all loans; - to eliminate loans from the portfolio that are underpriced, high risk or difficult and costly to administer; - to seek good relationships with the customer; - · to avoid undue concentrations of loans; and - to keep non-accrual loans to a minimum by aggressive collection policies.

-Loan demand in the Company's market improved in 2013, 2014 and 2015 after economic conditions began to show some improvement.
+Loan demand in the Company's market improved in 2014 and 2015 after economic conditions began to show some improvement before becoming soft again in 2016.
 Although the Company continues to face intense competition for available loans from other financial institutions and the current economic conditions have improved slightly, the Company was able in 2014 and 2015 to increase the amount of loans outstanding.
 The impact on the housing market caused by the opening of a casino on the nearby Choctaw Indian Reservation in 1995 has lessened.
-Real estate mortgage loans originated by the Company decreased by 0.1%, or \$124,295 in 2015, by 1.3%, or \$1,319,331, in 2014 and by 8.9%, or \$10,347,060, in 2013 when compared to the prior year.
+Real estate mortgage loans originated by the Company decreased by 6.0%, or \$6,233,615 in 2016, by 0.1%, or \$124,295, in 2015 and by 1.3%, or \$1,319,331, in 2014 when compared to the prior year.
 The decrease in mortgage loans in all years reflects the weakness in the local housing markets after seeing normal growth in the previous years.